robinrendle/robinrendle.com/src/pages/notes/redesign-the-source-of-truth.md

 date: 2021-08-12T05:00:29.652Z
 city: San Francisco
 country: California
-extract: And the loss of all those images.
+extract: And the future loss of all those images.
 layout: ../../layouts/notes.astro
 ---
 One of the things I regret with my website is using a third party newsletter service for Adventures.
 Or, at least not archiving things properly.